 Just a footnote…?

 Were this the whole story I could confidently recommend “Encore” as an ideal repertoire collection to enrich the learning of players at all levels.
-However, the best is yet to come.
+But perhaps the best is yet to come…

 Where these books are potentially a real game changer for ABRSM, unlikely though it may sound, is in the footnotes provided for each piece.